 Total payment is expected for the patient’s portion of the bill at the time of service or discharge.
 We accept cash, checks, money orders and all major credit cards.
 If you are unable to pay the full balance, you may qualify for a monthly payment plan based on an approved schedule.
-You may contact Customer Service at (337) 289-7287 and speak with a representative.
+Contact Customer Service at (337) 289-7287 and speak with a representative.

 How will I know how much I owe?

-If you have insurance coverage, your insurance company will send both Lafayette General Health and you an Explanation of Benefits (EOB) that details the amount it has paid, any non-covered or denied amounts, and the remaining balance that you are responsible for paying.
-You may receive your EOB before Lafayette General Health does.
-Review your EOB carefully, compare it to your Lafayette General Health System statement and call your insurance company or our Customer Service department if you have any questions or concerns.
+If you have insurance coverage, your insurance company will send both Lafayette General Health and you an explanation of benefits that details the amount it has paid, any non-covered or denied amounts and the remaining balance that you are responsible for paying.
+You may receive your explanation of benefits before Lafayette General Health does.
+Review it carefully, compare it to your Lafayette General Health statement and call your insurance company or our Customer Service department if you have any questions or concerns.

 What types of payments does Lafayette General Health accept?

-Lafayette General Health accepts cash, personal checks, debit cards, money orders, or credit cards (Visa, MasterCard, Discover and American Express).
+Lafayette General Health accepts cash, personal checks, debit cards, money orders or credit cards.
 We will charge your credit card only for the amount you authorize.